spencerhaugh/segment-docs/src/connections/storage/catalog/snowflake/index.md

 The Segment Snowflake destination requires a Snowflake [virtual warehouse](https://docs.snowflake.net/manuals/user-guide/warehouses.html) to load data into.
 To avoid conflicts with other regular operations in your cluster, Segment recommends creating a new warehouse just for Segment loads, but this is not mandatory.

 > warning " "
-> Make sure you set `AUTO_SUSPEND` to 10 minutes in the UI (or 600 if using SQL) and enable `AUTO_RESUME` to avoid extra costs.
+> Set `AUTO_SUSPEND` to 10 minutes in the UI (or 600 if using SQL) and enable `AUTO_RESUME` to avoid extra costs.
+See [Best Practices](#best-practices) for more information.

 To create a warehouse using the UI:
-1. Select the **Create...** button on the Warehouses panel.
+1. From the Snowflake homepage, select the Warehouses icon.
+2. Select the **Create...** button.
-2. In the Create Warehouse dialog, enter a name for your warehouse and select the following options:
+3. In the Create Warehouse dialog, enter a name for your warehouse and select the following options:
   -  A size for your warehouse (An X-Small warehouse works for most customers)
   -  Set Auto Suspend to 10
   -  Select **Auto Resume**
   -  You can also select a maximum/minimum number of clusters and a scaling policy, if needed.
-3. When you've made all of the necessary selections, click **Finish**.
+4. When you've made all of the necessary selections, click **Finish**.

 ![](images/create_virtual_warehouse.png)

 To create a warehouse using SQL:
-1. Select the **Create...** button on the Warehouses panel.
+1. From the Snowflake homepage, select the Warehouses icon.
+2. Select the **Create...** button.
-2. In the Create Warehouse dialog, enter a name for your warehouse and select **Show SQL**.
+3. In the Create Warehouse dialog, enter a name for your warehouse and select **Show SQL**.
-3. Edit the code snippet in the dialog so that it matches the example below.
+4. Edit the code snippet in the dialog so that it matches the example below.
 You can also add `MIN_CLUSTER_COUNT`, `MAX_CLUSTER_COUNT`, and `SCALING_POLICY` values, if needed.
-4. Click **Select SQL** to copy the SQL, and click **Close** to be returned to the Warehouses panel.
+5. Click **Select SQL** to copy the SQL, and click **Close** and **Cancel** to be returned to the Warehouses panel.

 ```sql
 CREATE WAREHOUSE "SEGMENT_WAREHOUSE"